About Vacuum Bell Therapy for Pectus Excavatum

 • A gradual growing transformation which may be regarded as permanent.

-What activities can I do while wearing the Device?
+What activities can I do while wearing the Vacuum Bell?

-Most household activities are generally fine to do as normal while wearing the Device.
-Things you usually perform inside, such as homework, TV, cooking, and the like are all usually perfectly OK.
-It is only exaggerated upper body movements, like throwing or reaching, that may cause it to detach.
+Most household activities are generally fine to do as normal while wearing the Vacuum Bell.
+Things you would normally do inside, such as homework, TV, and cooking, are usually perfectly OK.

 References